"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 These long term side effects include:

-- a decrease in
+- a decrease in quality of life

 - further wound problems